How to Handle Freelancer Payments and Accounting in the UAE

 VAT Considerations for Freelancer Services

-If you hire a freelancer based outside the UAE to provide services to your UAE company, you must consider the VAT implications.
-The import of services is generally subject to the Reverse Charge Mechanism.
-If your business is VAT-registered, you are required to account for the 5% VAT on the value of the imported freelance services in your VAT return, while simultaneously claiming it back as input tax (assuming the services relate to your taxable business activities).
+If you hire a freelancer based outside the UAE to provide services to your UAE company, the import of services is generally subject to the Reverse Charge Mechanism.
+If your business is VAT-registered, you are required to account for the 5% VAT on the value of the imported freelance services in your VAT return, while simultaneously claiming it back as input tax.

 Using Freelance Platforms

-Many tech companies use platforms like Upwork, Fiverr, or Toptal to source and pay freelancers.
-From an accounting perspective, this simplifies the process significantly.
-When you use these platforms, your contractual and financial relationship is typically with the platform itself, not the individual freelancer.
+When you use platforms like Upwork, Fiverr, or Toptal, your contractual and financial relationship is typically with the platform itself.
 The platform will issue a consolidated invoice for the services and their associated fees, providing a clean, verifiable document for your accounting records.

 Conclusion

 Building a distributed team of freelancers is a smart strategy for tech startups, but it requires disciplined financial administration.
-By ensuring every freelancer provides a formal invoice, maintaining proof of work, and understanding the VAT implications of imported services, you can protect your Corporate Tax deductions and maintain full compliance.
+By ensuring every freelancer provides a formal invoice, maintaining proof of work, and understanding the VAT implications, you can protect your Corporate Tax deductions and maintain full compliance.

 Need help structuring your accounting processes for a distributed tech team?
-Contact Khizr UAE for professional guidance.
+Contact Khizr UAE.

 Email: info@khizruae.com | Phone: 050 428 3999